beiatrix/beiatrix/src/config/projects/mobileChat.md

 <hr style="border-bottom: 2px solid var(--ion-color-secondary-tint);" />

 In the Room view, the student can exchange text messages with their tutor in real time.
-Students can compose a message in the input field and tap the paper airplane icon button to send.
-A typing indicator in the lower left shows when the tutor is writing their message.
+Students can compose a message in the input field and tap the paper airplane icon to send it.
+A typing indicator in the lower left shows when the tutor is writing a message.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"